3box/3box/SPRINTS.md

-# 3Box Roadmap
+# 3Box Sprint Log
-This document serves as the project roadmap for 3Box.
+This document serves as the sprint log for 3Box.

 ## Past Sprints